-We believe that individuals, regardless of ability, should be able to live, work, play and socialize in their community.
+We believe that people, regardless of ability, should be able to live, work, play and socialize in their community.
 The Arc believes that everyone can be an active, productive, valued member of his or her community.
-Qualified, trained staff provides specialized assistance tailored to an individual’s needs – anywhere from a few hours a week to 24-hour-a-day support.
-The Arc provides services to over 223 people with intellectual and developmental disabilities in 5 counties within Maryland to include Anne Arundel, Queen Anne’s, Talbot, Kent, Caroline and Dorchester.
-The Arc assists individuals to live a life of greater independence and self worth resulting in people leading more self directed lives.
-The Arc takes pride in creating family like living situations and helps foster meaningful relationships to enhance the quality of life for the people we support.
+Qualified, trained staff provides specialized assistance tailored to an personal need – anywhere from a few hours a week to 24-hour-a-day support.
+The Arc provides services to over 223 people with intellectual and developmental disabilities in 9 counties within Maryland to include Anne Arundel, Queen Anne’s, Talbot, Kent, Caroline, and Dorchester.
+The Arc assists people to live a life of greater independence and self worth resulting in people leading more self directed lives.
+The Arc takes pride in creating family- like living situations and helps foster meaningful relationships to enhance the quality of life for the people we support.

-Qualified, trained staff provides specialized assistance tailored to an individual’s needs – anywhere from a few hours a week to 24-hour-a-day support.
+Qualified, trained staff provides specialized assistance tailored to a person’s needs – anywhere from a few hours a week to 24-hour-a-day support.

-The Arc assists people in finding roommates, whether or not the individual is receiving services from The Arc.
-In addition, The Arc helps individuals find apartments or homes of their own.
+The Arc assists people in finding roommates, whether or not the person is receiving services from The Arc.
+In addition, The Arc helps people find apartments or homes of their own.

 To make community living more affordable, The Arc helps in applying for and gaining access to all government benefits including rent subsides, food stamps, SSI, energy assistance, Medicare and Medicaid.